VCSI: Git Delivery Method in OIEP

 The Git Delivery method delivers files produced by the outbound integration endpoint (OIEP) processing engine and a configured STEPXML Splitter post-processor to a branch in a remote Git repository.
 In this scenario, the entire branch is replaced with the current objects delivered by the OIEP as a flat hierarchy, where all files delivered are directly under the branch.
 Refer to https://git-scm.com for more information about Git.

-If the local delivery directory is Git enabled, the following operations are performed:
+A temporary local directory is used for SaaS environments and the following operations are performed:

 1. Git clone